elagith/demo-website/README.md

 # demo-website
-this a demo website using css,html, php and javascript.
+this a demo website using css,html, php and javascript.check editing.